This air fryer fish is crispy, fast, and foolproof.

 Notes

-• Seasoning: Substitute the Cajun seasoning for a blackened seasoning.
+• Seasoning: Swap the Cajun seasoning for blackened seasoning or Old Bay for a different flavor profile.

 Nutrition